TheRealAnonymous008/quartz/content/details/humanities/religion/The Qliphoth.md

 	* Here one rebels and frees themselves from God and becomes the Lord of another universe.
 	* Alternatively, here one can become one with God, at the risk of disintegrating the self.

-[^3]: [[$Qabalah, Qliphoth and Goetic Magic by Karlsson|Karlsson]] has a dedicated chapter on the Qliphoth discussing incantations for contacting them.
+[^3]: [[Qabalah, Qliphoth and Goetic Magic by Karlsson|Karlsson]] has a dedicated chapter on the Qliphoth discussing incantations for contacting them.

 # Qliphotic Paths
 * Like [[Creation (Kabbalah)|Hebrew's 22 letters and creation]] there are 22 Qliphothic Paths [^4]